awsdocs/aws-license-manager-user-guide/doc_source/conversion-procedures.md

 License Manager restricts the types of license conversion tasks that you can create in accordance with the Microsoft Service Provider License Agreement \(SPLA\)\.
 Some of the restrictions that license type conversion is subject to are listed as follows\.
 This is not a comprehensive list and is subject to change\.
 + The Amazon EC2 instance must be launched from your own virtual machine \(VM\) image\.
-+ License included SQL Server cannot be run on a Dedicated Host\.
++ license included SQL Server cannot be run on a Dedicated Host\.
 + A license included SQL Server instance must have at least 4 vCPUs\.

 ## Convert a license type using the License Manager console<a name="conversion-console"></a>